 Direction & Character Development

 Therefore, the scenes directing choices, its effects, and how it unfolds, aid in its sentiment, intricacy, and impressive look.
 The first, and most noticeable aspect being how this part over any other in the film is in black and white with a whimsical effect.
-Thus, the aesthetic decision to make the scene with no color—except for Draco’s blood—gave it a film noir look and heightened the beauty amidst the suffering.
+The aesthetic decision to make the scene with no color—except for Draco’s blood—gave it a film noir look and heightened the beauty amidst the suffering.
 The black and white scene also serves to provoke the dramatic development between Draco and Harry, which results in a show of vulnerability, violence, and regret.
-The blocking, on the other hand, for this scene, involved Draco and Harry playing off one another as they moved through the bathroom.
+On the other hand, the blocking for this scene involved Draco and Harry playing off one another as they moved through the bathroom.
 Either seeking shelter or finding the other to attack.

 My Note To The Reader: